 Here’s how to check how many inodes you’ve used on your server and how much you have remaining.

-- On the right corner, under Resources, you’ll see the disk and inodes usage.
+- On the right corner, under Resources, you’ll see the disk and inodes usage, among other stats.

 To see detailed statistics of disk usage for all files and folders on your account, navigate to Files and click on Disk usage.
 Select any folder to view its content.